 Workshop organisers will select 6 to 8 talks that showcase the diversity of teaching and learning partnership experiences participants have to share at the meeting.
 Workshop organisers will be in touch to confirm if your summary has been selected and will provide further information.
 If you have any questions about contributing a lightning talk please contact Dr Rachael Neal (email@example.com

 ) or Dr Gillian Rose (firstname.lastname@example.org

-It will also be of interest to those teaching in higher education
+This event will be of interest to those teaching in higher education.